aadikapur/chutes.xyz-ai/README.md

   <li>Bombing is now done algorithmically before the moves from the neural network are fed.
 If a bombing opportunity is available, a bomb is set on that square.</li>
   <li>After the new agents are trained, they are trained with both p1 and p2 adopting p2's model but p1 playing without any random exploratory moves while p2 starts at epsilon=1.
 Through this, I aim to fix p2's strategy's weaknesses as it plays against itself as p1.</li>
 </ol>
+Conclusion: This version is playable.
+Soldiers are often used improperly and spies are never used but parachutes and tanks are played well.